 How Cancer Can Affect Your Mouth

-Cancer affects your life in a myriad of ways, but one aspect that often gets overlooked is how the condition can impact your oral healthy.
+Cancer affects your life in a myriad of ways, but one aspect that often gets overlooked is how the condition can impact your oral health.
 According to the National Institute of Dental and Craniofacial Research, one in three cancer patients will develop at least one complication that affects their mouth.
 These complications can be mild or severe, and we want to share some tips for preventing and caring for these side effects of cancer in today’s blog.

 Cancer’s Effect On Your Mouth